johnsbarrie/cv/README.md

-# CV, Product List and Technos
+# CV, products and technologies
+> This is just a little repository for my cv, the products that I have worked on and the technologies I use and have used.